|Lakeland Voices and the Settle Carlisle singers in the Midland Hotel bar|

 SINGING IN KENDAL & THE LAKE DISTRICT

-Our choirs in Kendal and Bentham – Lakeland Voices in the Castle Street Centre, Kendal on Tuesdays and Bentham Voices in the King Street Studios, on Wednesdays – are starting again on February 25 after the half term break (Feb.18.)
+Our choirs in Kendal and Bentham – Lakeland Voices in the Castle Street Centre, Kendal on Tuesdays and Bentham Voices in the King Street Studios, on Wednesdays – are now happening on Zoom (internet video service) but later in October we will meet for in person choir practices and singing walks while observing strict Coronavirus preventing measures.
 There is some information about the choirs and the songs we sing here.

 |Singing on the train – Interrail to Slovenia May 2020 and Settle Carlisle Dec.2020|